-County to receive new shipment of vaccine later this week after crowd at drive-thru exhausts supply - Salisbury Post
+County expects new shipment of vaccine later this week after crowd at drive-thru exhausts supply - Salisbury Post

-County to receive new shipment of vaccine later this week after crowd at drive-thru exhausts supply
+County expects new shipment of vaccine later this week after crowd at drive-thru exhausts supply

 By Natalie Anderson